ritikakh/SQL-Queries-Examples/README.md

 order by reserved_nights desc) where rownum <= 1;

-select review.user_id, count(villa_id) as number_review
-from review, liked_reviews, villauser where review.review_id = liked_reviews.review_id
+//Query to find the most famous reviewer: the user who owns reviews that have been liked the most for a larger number of villas compared to any other reviewer. select review.user_id, count(villa_id) as number_review from review, liked_reviews, villauser where review.review_id = liked_reviews.review_id